All Programs and Services

 A Better Choice Adolescent Outpatient Substance Abuse Program (ABC) is an adolescent outpatient substance abuse program that individually tailors treatment plans to address all aspects of a teen’s life—healthy body, mind and spirit.
 ABC gives youth and teens the skills and knowledge to make A Better Choice for themselves and improves their ability to function and lead healthy productive lives in our community.
 Professional services are rendered by a multi-disciplinary, multi-lingual, master’s level clinical team, licensed therapists and licensed alcohol and drug abuse clinicians.

-Family & Children’s Aid Child Guidance Center provides outpatient mental health and substance abuse services to children and families in central and western CT.
-The Center’s staff of child psychiatrists, masters-level licensed therapists and psychiatric nurse practitioners provide individual and group therapeutic counseling to address the psychological, behavioral, developmental and social well being of the children we treat.
-Recognizing the unique cultural needs of the communities we serve our staff is proficient in three languages English, Spanish, and Portuguese.
+Family & Children’s Aid Child Guidance Centers provide outpatient behavioral health and substance abuse services to children and families in Connecticut.
+Our staff of child psychiatrists, masters-level licensed therapists and psychiatric nurse practitioners provide individual and group therapeutic counseling to address the psychological, behavioral, developmental and social well being of the children we treat.
+Recognizing the unique cultural needs of the communities we serve, our staff is proficient in three languages English, Spanish, and Portuguese.

 Harmony House provides temporary round the clock housing for up to 16 homeless mothers and their children.
 Residents stay for an average of 90 days.
 Harmony House empowers women by providing them with the skills and resources needed to maintain a more stable life for their families and achieve the goal of living independently.
 FCA staff works with the mothers to help them gain employment, further their education and develop the necessary skills to live independently.